-9.2.1 Type of Training Sessions
+9.3.1 Type of Training Sessions

-The EPC Contractor/O&M Company (and as applicable the Sub-contractors) will deliver applicable elements of E&S training within:
+The EPC Contractors/O&M Company (and as applicable the Sub-contractors) will deliver applicable elements of E&S training within:

 - Induction Training - To the entire workforce, to include key environmental and social components linked to the E&S Policy and developed ESMS; that are applicable to all employees. - Tool-Box Talk - Environmental & Social tool-box talk training sessions on regular basis to remind workers of E&S considerations when undertaking normal day-to-day activities; and - Specific training sessions on ESMS and E&S Management Plans - To ensure staff are competent to implement the ESMS, or undertake activities that may have inherent E&S risks or potential impacts to receptors.
-All staff with specific responsibilities and with authority to implement mitigation measures and monitoring/audit commitments should be trained in regard to such plans/procedures.
+All staff with specific responsibilities and with authority to implement mitigation measures and monitoring/audit commitments should be trained in regard to such plans/procedures. - The training requirements for elements that require coordination through the Joint E&S taskforce will include GBVH, GRM, security personnel, community related engagements etc.

-9.2.2 Planning of Training
+9.3.2 Planning of Training

-In order to record identified training needs, the EPC Contractor/O&M company will develop and maintain a project environmental training matrix (falling under wider HSE training) to identify the training type and frequency required for each staff role.
+In order to record identified training needs, the EPC Contractors/O&M company will develop and maintain a project environmental training matrix (falling under wider HSE training) to identify the training type and frequency required for each staff role.
+The EPCs will also develop a joint training matrix as applicable through the Joint E&S taskforce for the Projects.